Bluebird Lake, Wild Basin Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+2,478' net elevation gain (+2,938' total roundtrip elevation gain)|

-Bluebird Lake is located 6.3 miles from the Wild Basin Trailhead in Rocky Mountain National Park.
+Bluebird Lake (10,978') is located 6.3 miles from Wild Basin Trailhead in Rocky Mountain National Park.
 It occupies a large, rocky bowl above treeline just east of the Continental Divide.
+The trail follows North St Vrain Creek and Ouzel Creek through diverse forests and an interesting burn-recovery area into the upper valley.
+A steep push leads through treeline to the lake, where an unmaintained route continues along the inlet to its headwaters at Pipit Lake.

 The trail rises gently beside North St Vrain Creek to spurs for Lower and Upper Copeland Falls (.35 and .45 miles).
 Mild travel continues to the backcountry campsite access trail (1.35 miles : 8,860'), crosses the creek and climbs .45 miles to Calypso Cascades (1.8 miles : 9,108').